eZmaxinc/eZmax-SDK-go/docs/ActivesessionGetCurrentV1ResponseMPayload.md

 NewActivesessionGetCurrentV1ResponseMPayloadWithDefaults instantiates a new ActivesessionGetCurrentV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEActivesessionUsertype

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionUsertype() FieldEActivesessionUsertype`

+GetEActivesessionUsertype returns the EActivesessionUsertype field if non-nil, zero value otherwise.

+### GetEActivesessionUsertypeOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionUsertypeOk() (*FieldEActivesessionUsertype, bool)`

+GetEActivesessionUsertypeOk returns a tuple with the EActivesessionUsertype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEActivesessionUsertype

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetEActivesessionUsertype(v FieldEActivesessionUsertype)`

+SetEActivesessionUsertype sets EActivesessionUsertype field to given value.

+### GetEActivesessionOrigin

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionOrigin() FieldEActivesessionOrigin`

+GetEActivesessionOrigin returns the EActivesessionOrigin field if non-nil, zero value otherwise.

+### GetEActivesessionOriginOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionOriginOk() (*FieldEActivesessionOrigin, bool)`

+GetEActivesessionOriginOk returns a tuple with the EActivesessionOrigin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEActivesessionOrigin

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetEActivesessionOrigin(v FieldEActivesessionOrigin)`

+SetEActivesessionOrigin sets EActivesessionOrigin field to given value.

+### GetEActivesessionWeekdaystart

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionWeekdaystart() FieldEActivesessionWeekdaystart`

+GetEActivesessionWeekdaystart returns the EActivesessionWeekdaystart field if non-nil, zero value otherwise.

+### GetEActivesessionWeekdaystartOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetEActivesessionWeekdaystartOk() (*FieldEActivesessionWeekdaystart, bool)`

+GetEActivesessionWeekdaystartOk returns a tuple with the EActivesessionWeekdaystart field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEActivesessionWeekdaystart

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetEActivesessionWeekdaystart(v FieldEActivesessionWeekdaystart)`

+SetEActivesessionWeekdaystart sets EActivesessionWeekdaystart field to given value.

+### GetFkiLanguageID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiLanguageID() int32`

+GetFkiLanguageID returns the FkiLanguageID field if non-nil, zero value otherwise.

+### GetFkiLanguageIDOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiLanguageIDOk() (*int32, bool)`

+GetFkiLanguageIDOk returns a tuple with the FkiLanguageID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiLanguageID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetFkiLanguageID(v int32)`

+SetFkiLanguageID sets FkiLanguageID field to given value.

+### GetSCompanyNameX

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetSCompanyNameX() string`

+GetSCompanyNameX returns the SCompanyNameX field if non-nil, zero value otherwise.

+### GetSCompanyNameXOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetSCompanyNameXOk() (*string, bool)`

+GetSCompanyNameXOk returns a tuple with the SCompanyNameX field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSCompanyNameX

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetSCompanyNameX(v string)`

+SetSCompanyNameX sets SCompanyNameX field to given value.

+### GetSDepartmentNameX

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetSDepartmentNameX() string`

+GetSDepartmentNameX returns the SDepartmentNameX field if non-nil, zero value otherwise.

+### GetSDepartmentNameXOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetSDepartmentNameXOk() (*string, bool)`

+GetSDepartmentNameXOk returns a tuple with the SDepartmentNameX field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSDepartmentNameX

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetSDepartmentNameX(v string)`

+SetSDepartmentNameX sets SDepartmentNameX field to given value.

+### GetBActivesessionDebug

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetBActivesessionDebug() bool`

+GetBActivesessionDebug returns the BActivesessionDebug field if non-nil, zero value otherwise.

+### GetBActivesessionDebugOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetBActivesessionDebugOk() (*bool, bool)`

+GetBActivesessionDebugOk returns a tuple with the BActivesessionDebug field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBActivesessionDebug

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetBActivesessionDebug(v bool)`

+SetBActivesessionDebug sets BActivesessionDebug field to given value.

+### GetBActivesessionIssuperadmin

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetBActivesessionIssuperadmin() bool`

+GetBActivesessionIssuperadmin returns the BActivesessionIssuperadmin field if non-nil, zero value otherwise.

+### GetBActivesessionIssuperadminOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetBActivesessionIssuperadminOk() (*bool, bool)`

+GetBActivesessionIssuperadminOk returns a tuple with the BActivesessionIssuperadmin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBActivesessionIssuperadmin

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetBActivesessionIssuperadmin(v bool)`

+SetBActivesessionIssuperadmin sets BActivesessionIssuperadmin field to given value.

+### GetPksCustomerCode

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetPksCustomerCode() string`

+GetPksCustomerCode returns the PksCustomerCode field if non-nil, zero value otherwise.

+### GetPksCustomerCodeOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetPksCustomerCodeOk() (*string, bool)`

+GetPksCustomerCodeOk returns a tuple with the PksCustomerCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPksCustomerCode

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetPksCustomerCode(v string)`

+SetPksCustomerCode sets PksCustomerCode field to given value.

+### GetFkiSystemconfigurationtypeID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiSystemconfigurationtypeID() int32`

+GetFkiSystemconfigurationtypeID returns the FkiSystemconfigurationtypeID field if non-nil, zero value otherwise.

+### GetFkiSystemconfigurationtypeIDOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiSystemconfigurationtypeIDOk() (*int32, bool)`

+GetFkiSystemconfigurationtypeIDOk returns a tuple with the FkiSystemconfigurationtypeID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiSystemconfigurationtypeID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetFkiSystemconfigurationtypeID(v int32)`

+SetFkiSystemconfigurationtypeID sets FkiSystemconfigurationtypeID field to given value.

+### HasFkiSystemconfigurationtypeID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) HasFkiSystemconfigurationtypeID() bool`

+HasFkiSystemconfigurationtypeID returns a boolean if a field has been set.

+### GetFkiSignatureID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiSignatureID() int32`

+GetFkiSignatureID returns the FkiSignatureID field if non-nil, zero value otherwise.

+### GetFkiSignatureIDOk

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) GetFkiSignatureIDOk() (*int32, bool)`

+GetFkiSignatureIDOk returns a tuple with the FkiSignatureID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiSignatureID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) SetFkiSignatureID(v int32)`

+SetFkiSignatureID sets FkiSignatureID field to given value.

+### HasFkiSignatureID

+`func (o *ActivesessionGetCurrentV1ResponseMPayload) HasFkiSignatureID() bool`

+HasFkiSignatureID returns a boolean if a field has been set.

 ### GetAPkiPermissionID